Zamiell/isaac-faq/save-data-manager.md

 end)
 ```

-Now, try running this simple mod.
-First, notice that the counters increase on every frame.
+Now, try running this simple mod:
+- First, notice that the counters increase on every frame.
 (You can check the console to see the results of the `print` function.)
+- Next, reset the run, and notice that the counters are reset to 0.
-Next, close the game and reopen it - the counters will resume right where they left off.
+- Next, close the game and reopen it - the counters will resume right where they left off.

 Using the save data manager is really just as easy as that.

 <br>